guitarvydas/programmingsimplicity-observations-sampler/manuscript/fdd.md

 -   DSL: heavyweight, high cost to build
 -   Specialize Notation to Problem Space _only_
 	-   avoid generalizing
--   YAGNI - You Aren’t Going to Need It
+-   YAGNI - You Aren't Going to Need It
 ---
 Fail Fast
 -   divide problem, choose greatest risk, greatest unknown
 -   experiment with / implement unknown
 -   if unknown becomes known, defer it and choose next greatest risk (which is, now, the greatest risk)
--   if unknown is “impossible”, then fail and backtrack
+-   if unknown is "impossible", then fail and backtrack
 	-   redefine the problem / solution
 -   Testing cannot prove that a device works, but testing can prove that a device does not meet its specifications
 ---
 Scientific Method is a Fail Fast Methodology
 -   A _scientific theory_ is one which is _falsifiable_
--   one can’t prove a theory to be correct - 1 data point can only _support_ a theory, but cannot prove it
+-   one can't prove a theory to be correct - 1 data point can only _support_ a theory, but cannot prove it
 -   one can only disprove a theory - 1 data point can kill a theory
 ---
 FDD How?
 Backtracking
 -   script everything, push a button to rebuild
 -   when a design fails,
 	-   repair requirements
 	-   repair the design
 	-   re-generate